 What is backup

-In case of a computer backup, we are referring to copies of original files wherever they happen to be: on a laptop, desktop, or an external drive.
-Proper backup means following the 3-2-1 rule of backup, which states that there should be at least three copies of data stored on two different types of storage media plus one copy kept off-site, like in cloud storage.
+In the case of a computer backup, we are referring to copies of original files wherever they happen to be, whether on a laptop, desktop, or an external drive.
+Proper backup means following the 3-2-1 rule of backup, which states that there should be at least three copies of data stored on two different types of storage media plus one copy kept off-site, such as in cloud storage.

-There’s a cornucopia of backup tools at your disposal; however, you have to evaluate each for redundancy, security, ease of access, and sometimes, price.
+There’s a plethora of backup utilities at your disposal.
+However, it’s necessary to evaluate each for redundancy, security, ease of access, and sometimes, price.

-There’s already a pretty robust backup system that’s built into the two most popular consumer operating systems, Mac or Windows, with instructions for Linux later in this article, too.
+There’s already a pretty robust backup system that’s built into the two most popular consumer operating systems, Mac or Windows, with instructions for Linux later in this article as well.

 If you’re a Mac user, there’s a great backup tool at your fingertips called Time Machine.
 To open Time Machine preferences,